 The last condition is the one saying that “the induced topology is again the topology of .”; the other conditions correspond precisely to the uniform-cover definition of a uniform topological space.

-And indeed, a constructive and predicative theory in the programme of formal topology here:
+A constructive and predicative theory in the programme of formal topology can be found here:

 Giovanni Curi?; On the collection of points of a formal space; Annals of Pure and Applied Logic 137 (2006) 1–3, 126–146.